TucoFlyer/Bot-Controller/README.md

-# Flyer-Logic
+# Bot-Controller

-Software and gateware for the rPI+FPGA on the Flyer bot, responsible for sensors and the control loop
+Central controller software for the Tuco Flyer bot.

+* Runs on a desktop PC
+* Communicates with each of the microcontroller boards via Ethernet
+* Receives SDI video via a Blackmagic card
+* Local control with an Xbox 360 joystick